MapsPeople/docs/src/ios/v3/guides/booking/index.md

     order: 400
 ---

 This guide covers the different aspects of _Booking_ in the MapsIndoors iOS SDK.
-The concept of booking in MapsIndoors implies that specific Locations in your MapsIndoors dataset is treated as Bookable resources.
+The concept of Booking in MapsIndoors implies that specific Locations in your MapsIndoors dataset is treated as Bookable resources.
 Typical bookable resources could be meeting rooms and workspaces.

-A MapsIndoors dataset can only have bookable resources if an integration with a booking provider exists.
-Current examples of booking providers are _Google Calendar_ and _Microsoft Office 365_.
+A MapsIndoors dataset can only have bookable resources if an integration with a Booking provider exists.
+Current examples of Booking providers are _Google Calendar_ and _Microsoft Office 365_.
 These providers and more can be added and integrated to your MapsIndoors project by request.

-The central service in the SDK managing bookings is the Booking Service, `MPBookingService`.
+The central service in the SDK managing Bookings is the Booking Service, `MPBookingService`.

 ```swift
 let bookingService = MPBookingService.sharedInstance()